-Learn how to make stovetop popcorn from scratch in just 10 minutes.
-With almost no effort and only 3 ingredients, this homemade stovetop popcorn recipe yields crunchy and fluffy popcorn, perfect every time!
+Learn how to make fluffy stovetop popcorn in a pot with olive oil in just 10 minutes.
+With almost no effort and only 3 ingredients, this homemade stove-top popcorn recipe with no burn kernels yields the best light and crispy popcorn, perfect every time!

 Do you know what's better than a bag of popcorn from a movie theater?
 Homemade popcorn, of course!